The Western Port Bay area consists of rocky platforms, sandy beaches and unique marine habitats.

 It is not guaranteed that they will show up every day due to changing weather conditions and the fact that they are a wild bird, feeding time can be a bit of a hit or miss.
 However most days you will find that they arrive for their tasty treats.

-Sometimes there is an added bonus of seeing and feeding a school of stingrays.
+Sometimes there is the added bonus of seeing and feeding a school of stingrays.

 Phillip Island is a popular destination for day trips, holiday makers and tourists